College of the Arts

 Department of Theatre and Dance

-The Department of Theatre and Dance in the College of the Arts at California State University, Fullerton, invites applications for a full-time tenure track Assistant Professor in Dance with the appointment to begin Fall 2020.
+The Department of Theatre and Dance in the College of the Arts at California State University, Fullerton (CSUF), invites applications for a full-time tenure track Assistant or Associate Professor to lead the Musical Theatre program.
+Appointment begins Fall 2021.

 California State University, Fullerton is a minority-serving institution and an affirmative action and equal opportunity employer with a strong commitment to increasing the diversity of the campus community and the curriculum.
 CSUF fosters an inclusive environment within which students, faculty, staff, and administrators thrive.
 Individuals advancing the University’s strategic diversity goals and those from underrepresented groups are particularly encouraged to apply.

 This is a leadership position where the primary responsibilities will include teaching undergraduate courses in Musical Theatre, contributing to the production season, and curriculum development.
 Expertise in any of the disciplines of musical theater will be considered.
 Specifically: acting, direction, music direction, choreography, and/or voice.
 Our Department strives to further CSUF’s identity as a Hispanic Serving Institution (HSI) that welcomes and embraces diversity.
 We strongly encourage applications from candidates who can demonstrate through their teaching, research/creative activities, and service that they will contribute to a climate of inclusivity, diversity and excellence.